Age-related macular degeneration (AMD) is a painless eye condition which causes you to lose the central vision in your eyes.

 Consuming anti-inflammatory nutrients such as lutein, zeaxanthin, meso-zeaxanthin, omega-3 fatty acids and vitamin D offer beneficial anti-inflammatory properties, will further protect the eyes from AMD.

 If we are trying to prevent AMD, we should look for foods with omega-3 fatty acids, which are thought to play a role in the health of the retina’s photoreceptor cell.
-Sources of these good omega-3’s include cold, deep-water fish like salmon and sardines, as well as walnuts, brussels sprouts, spinach, and omega-3 enriched foods like yogurt and eggs.
+Sources of these good omega-3’s include cold, deep-water fish like salmon and sardines, as well as walnuts, brussels sprouts, spinach, and omega-3 enriched foods like yoghurt and eggs.

 Avoiding smoking (which doubles your risk of developing the condition), sticking to a regular exercise regime, and maintaining normal blood pressure and cholesterol levels will not only help to prevent AMD but will also improve our general health.